Our Veterinarians in Plano

 Dr. Stephanie LaGrone grew up in Plano, less than 5 miles away from CMAH.
-She graduated from Plano Senior High School in 2006 and was active in FFA and cross country.
+She graduated from Plano Senior High School in 2006.
 Growing up, she had a huge love for animals and brought home any stray she could find.
 She knew from a very young age that she wanted to be a veterinarian and began working at an animal clinic at the age of 17.

 In 2010, Dr. LaGrone graduated from Louisiana Scholars’ College

 at concentration in Scientific Inquiry.
 She then went on to receive her DVM from Louisiana State University School of Veterinary Medicine in 2014.
 In school, she worked with the Wildlife Hospital of Louisiana and is a huge fan of LSU football.
 After completing Veterinary school, Dr. LaGrone moved back to Dallas to be closer to her family.

 At home Dr. LaGrone enjoys reading, cooking, and spending time with her fiancé Spencer, and their pets.
 She has 2 cats, a Great Pyrenees named Wyatt, and a terrier named Milo.
 She also has pet dwarf goats and chickens.